Alcohol And Heroin

 How Treatment Can Help

 Getting treatment puts the individual’s health in the hands of qualified and knowledgeable medical staff.
 Additionally, he or she has more tools to ensure they are able to cope and gain access to cutting-edge medication to fight cravings and withdrawals.
-Lastly, the individual has helpful strategies to continue practicing what they’ve learned in rehab through 12-step programs, nutritional meal plans, and other tools for growth.
+Lastly, the individual has helpful strategies to continue practicing what they’ve learned in rehab through support groups and 12-step programs, nutritional meal plans, and other tools for growth.
 Treatment can help as individuals have peer support while going through challenging emotions and symptoms.
 Someone being away from troublesome friends who encourage addiction and being away from areas or memories that have contributed to addiction can be helpful as someone gets treatment.

 Medication For Treatment